thijssnelleman/CostOfReproducibility/ICML/2022/reviews/Expression might be enough: representing pressure and demand for reinforcement learning based traffic signal control.md

 ### Implementation
 _Given the documentation given by the authors on the method, how much time investment would it be to re-implement the method from scratch?_

-[10]
+[2]

-The authors provide a link to their implementation (https://github.com/LiangZhang1996/Advancd_XLight) but it gives a 404.
+The authors provide a link to their implementation (The href leads to github: LiangZhang1996/Advancd_XLight) but it gives a 404.
+This seems to be due to a typo ('advancd' is mispelled) and with the correction can easily be confirmed to match the paper (https://github.com/LiangZhang1996/Advanced_XLight).
+The readme states how to cite the paer and installation requirements, how to run the code, details and links to baselines, overview on the code files.
+The code has very few comments.
 In figure 1 they illustrate the task, in algorithm 1 and 2 pseudo code.
-No other notes given.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_